Ar-maan05/mcp-persist/README.md

 ## SQLiteEventStore

-Stores MCP SSE events in a SQLite database so a single-process server can resume interrupted streams across restarts and redeploys — without running Redis or any other external service.
+Stores MCP SSE events in a SQLite database so a single-process server can resume interrupted streams across restarts and redeploys, without running Redis or any other external service.
 Ideal for single-node deployments, local development, and edge/embedded hosts.

-> For load-balanced or multi-worker deployments, use `RedisEventStore` instead —
+> For load-balanced or multi-worker deployments, use `RedisEventStore` instead:
 > SQLite is single-writer and not designed for shared multi-process access.
 > Multiple processes writing the same database file contend on SQLite's file
 > lock and will surface `SQLITE_BUSY` / "database is locked" errors.